 Please Note: This Class Syllabus is an important step in updating the format of our distance courses.
-If for any reason the Class Syllabus does not match the print Course Guide or online course information, the Class Syllabus shall be taken as correct.
+If for any reason the Class Syllabus does not match the online course information, the Class Syllabus shall be taken as correct.

 CLASS SYLLABUS